Jimmy Lai: Early life

-Lai was born in Canton (Guangzhou), China, on 8 December 1947.
-At the age of 12, he entered Hong Kong as a stowaway on a boat.
-Upon his arrival, Lai began work as a child labourer in a garment factory for a wage of the equivalent of US$8 per month.
+Lai was born in Canton (Guangzhou), then part of the Republic of China, to a once-wealthy business family whose fortunes collapsed after the Communist takeover.
+When he was seven, his family was torn apart during the political turmoil of the early People's Republic.
+His father had left for Hong Kong, his mother was sent to labour reform, and his older siblings were dispersed, leaving Lai to fend largely for himself with his twin sister and a mentally disabled sister.
+Sustained at first by the charity of neighbours, he soon began bartering and selling household items to survive, later turning to petty trading and black-market hawking near cinemas and train stations to keep his siblings fed, all while dodging police raids and street violence.
+He continued working even after his mother's release, as the family still depended on his income.

+Based on his own words, while earning money carrying luggage at a train station, he was once tipped with a piece of chocolate by a man from Hong Kong; starving, he was struck by its sweetness, began to see Hong Kong as a kind of paradise.
+Determined to reach that promised place, he stowed away alone at age 12 to Hong Kong, where he found work as a child labourer in a garment factory earning the equivalent of US$8 a month and taught himself English.

 Business career

 Giordano

 Lai's factory work saw him rise to the position of factory manager.
 In 1975, Lai used his year-end bonus on Hong Kong stocks to raise cash and bought a bankrupt garment factory, Comitex, where he began producing and exporting sweaters.
 Customers included J.C.
 Penney, Montgomery Ward, and other U.S. retailers.

 In 1981, Lai founded Asian clothing retailer Giordano.
 By rewarding sellers with financial incentives in Hong Kong, he built the chain into an Asia-wide retailer.
 Giordano was said to have more than 8,000 employees in 2,400 shops in 30 countries.

 In 1996, Lai sold his stake in Giordano, leaving the garment industry for media and politics, keeping Comitex active as a shell company.
 After his arrest under National Security Law in August 2020, Lai tried to sell his asset in Hong Kong, including the entire floor of Tai Ping Industrial Centre.
 Comitex, along with other private companies controlled by Lai, was reported to be the financial tools for his political activities and donations.